Cation-DNA outer sphere coordination in DNA polymorphism: Methods

 We performed molecular dynamics (MD) simulations of DNA oligomers in the framework of the phenomenological all-atom CHARMM36 force field \cite{2012-CHARMM-for-BII} in the package OpenMM \cite{2017-openmm}.
 In the CHARMM force field, the DNA molecule has a 'C-philic' backbone and an 'A-philic' base stacking \cite{2023-CBA-test-we}, and it can take (unfortunately, not very accurately) the A, B, and C forms of DNA, although the geometry of the C form differs from experiment (see Section~\ref{section-Methods-C-form-CHARMM}).

-For the ions, we used the potentials by Joung\& Cheatham \cite{2008-Young-Cheatham-ions} adjusted to reproduce the osmotic pressure of the sodium dimethyl phosphate solution in the CHARMM force field \cite{2012-parametrization-DNA-ions,2018-CUFIX-review}.
+For the ions, we used the potentials by Joung\& Cheatham \cite{2008-Young-Cheatham-ions} adjusted to reproduce the osmotic pressure of the sodium dimethyl phosphate solution in the CHARMM force field \cite{2012-parametrization-DNA-ions,2018-CUFIX-review} (NBFIX corrections).
 For self-consistency of the force fields, we chose the TIP3P water (used in the CHARMM force field to tune its parameters for DNA) and the standard CHARMM parameters for alcohols.
 The main physical properties of the studied alcohol-water solutions are listed in Table~\ref{table-list-of-alcohols}.
 One can see that the chosen models poorly reproduce the dielectirc constant of water, as well as the diffusion coefficients.
 The used force fields significantly accelerate the dynamics of the solutions as compared to experiment, but they well reproduce electrical interactions in the binary mixtures.

 For electrostatic interactions we used the PME (particle-mesh Ewald) method with the accuracy parameter ('ewaldErrorTolerance') of 10$^{-4}$.
 Non-bonded interactions were cut off at a distance of 12\AA, van der Waals interactions were smoothly zeroed with a switching function applied between 10 and 12\AA.
 We used the Langevin thermostat with a friction coefficient of 1~ps$^{-1}$, and the Monte Carlo barostat \cite{1995-MC-barostat1,2004-MC-barostat2}.
 The valence bonds X-H (X is any atom) and the angle H-O-H in water molecules were rigidly fixed.
 The integration step was equal to 2 fs.
-The sample preparation procedure was similar to that described in \cite{2023-CBA-test-we}.

 To calculate the free energy profiles (Figure~\ref{fig-WHAM-eth-meth} and $\Delta$G from Table~\ref{table-deltaUGS-WHAM}), only the coordinates of the DNA and the ions were output every 10~ps.
-For a detailed study of the systems in the A- and C-minima, we performed additional calculations 1$\mu$s long for the decamer and 100ns long for the 20-mer at fixed reaction coordinates MGW=9\AA{} for the A-complex and MGW=23\AA{} for the C-complex, with the output of the coordinates of all particles every 10 ps (all other Figures and Tables).

 In long-term simulations, the terminal base pairs of DNA open too frequently and for too long periods of time as compared to experiment \cite{2014-modeling-fraying,2015-modeling-against-fraying}.
 To avoid this, on the terminal base pairs we replaced the energy of the hydrogen bond N3-H1 with a parabolic potential.
 In the region of the minimum of the bond energy (2.2-2.3\AA), this potential approximates the sum of their van der Waals and Coulomb interactions.